 I had some extra expenses since the law on wearing a helmet and proper shoes while riding a motorbike has been implemented and enforced.
 So regular checkpoints are held and penalties were given.

-I bought a black Spyder helmet with sunscreen, the price was 4,300 pesos (74.50 euro) my shoes Merrell’s (with which I can walk in the water also) were on sale for 2800 pesos (48 euro)
+I bought a black Spyder helmet with sunscreen, the price was 4,300 pesos (74.50 euros) my shoes Merrell’s (with which I can walk in the water also) were on sale for 2800 pesos (48 euros)

 I had my tire fixed, 2 holes in my tubeless, cost me 120 pesos (2.08 euro)

 Next month the tune-up and oil change for the motorbike is coming up and I probably need a new gas bottle in the kitchen.
 But I’m also doing a little experiment to get it clear for myself if it is more expensive to go out for dinner or cook myself.